iamfet/Microservices-Application/README.md

 # Microservices-Application
-Deploy Microservices application in Kubernetes with Production &amp; Security Best Practices
+Deploy Microservices application in Kubernetes with Production and Security Best Practices

+Technologies used:
+Kubernetes, Redis, Linux, Amazon EKS

+Project Description:
+Create K8s manifests for Deployments and Services for all microservices of an online shop application Deploy microservices to Linode’s managed Kubernetes cluster